AN INNOVATOR AND WORLD LEADER IN PEARLING

 The 80 Mile Beach pearling grounds were discovered in 1861.
 These pearling grounds were the richest ever found, and supplied 75% of the world’s demand for mother-of-pearl for the following century.
 They were also the source of many of the most important natural pearls ever discovered.

-By 1910 Broome had become one of the most important pearling centres in the world, with nearly 400 luggers and over 3,500 people employed in the fishery.
+By 1910 Broome had become one of the most important pearling centres in the world, with nearly 400 luggers and over 3,500 people employed in the pearling industry.

 Paspaley lugger Paspaley lugger, circa 1950